Our Research Agenda is the compass that guides our quest for knowledge and improvement in community supervision.

 Our Research Agenda is accessible for viewing and downloading as a PDF.
 Browse the agenda below, or click download pdf to save to your files.

-Addressing barriers is critical to success
+Addressing Barriers is Critical to Success

 With the nation’s highest caseloads, DCS must analyze statistical trends to determine where to focus its limited resources.
-Following the Risk-Need-Responsivity (RNR) framework, the first step of productive supervision entails matching people’s intervention intensity with their likelihood of reoffending (i.e., the Risk principle).
+Following the Risk-Need-Responsivity (RNR) framework, the first step of productive supervision involves matching an individual’s intervention intensity with their likelihood of reoffending (i.e., the Risk principle).
+We are advancing knowledge in this area in several ways:

 Reoffending is most likely during the first 10-18 months of supervision, and long supervision terms fail to deliver better results.
 Additionally, incentives are more effective than sanctions at improving outcomes.
+In fact, the most valued incentive among individuals is reduced supervision length.
+Two paths in which this occurs are Unsupervised Status and Early Termination.

+Incarceration, even for short periods, interferes with employment, disrupts treatment, and isolates people from their support systems.
+Furthermore, a key ingredient in effective supervision services is a positive working relationship between officers and their clients; however, an overreliance on jails hinders the relationship-building process.
 For example, the Probation Options Management (POM) Act, an administrative process for officers to bypass courts and jails when resolving technical violations, is vastly underutilized across the state.
 Therefore, we are conducting a Jail Impact Study to inform strategies for reducing jail use without compromising public safety.
 We are in the first two stages of this research project.

 Examine the association between experiencing the incarceration of a household member during childhood and legal system involvement as an adult.